WHAT IS 4-H ALL ABOUT?

 For more 4-H Youth & Development questions, please contact:

-Extension Agent for 4-H Youth & Development
+Extension for 4-H and Youth Development

 I grew up right down the road in Brenham, Texas, and didn’t go too far for college!
 I received a Bachelor of Science in Agricultural Leadership & Development from Texas A&M University in 2015 and am currently pursuing my Master of Science in Animal Science.
 I hope to graduate with my degree in December after presenting my research that’s focused on exercise physiology.